-Since a sponsor probably wants to send investigators to medical investigators in many states, it must be exempt from that legal requirement.
-During the early development of a new drug, the sponsor’s primary goal is to determine whether the product is reasonably safe for early use in humans and if the compound exhibits pharmacological activity that justifies commercial growth.
-When a product is identified as a potential candidate for further development and used in limited, early-stage clinical studies, the sponsor focuses on gathering the data and information needed to establish that the product does not expose humans to unreasonable risks.
+During the development of a new drug, a sponsor should determine whether the product is safe for early use in humans and if the compound exhibits pharmacological and clinically relevant activity that justifies further investigation for future commercial growth.
+When a product is identified as a potential drug candidate for further development and used in the limited, early-stage clinical studies, the sponsor focuses on gathering the data and information needed to establish that the product does not expose humans to unreasonable risks.
 This use in humans requires an Investigational New Drug (IND) application.